 Weekly homework will generally be due on Wednesdays and will always be posted on the course webpage.
+Reading assignments will generally be due every class period and will also be posted to the webpage.
 You are responsible for checking the webpage.
-If no homework assignment is posted, you should refresh the webpage on your browser and, if that doesn't work, email me to let me know.
+If no homework assignment or reading assignment is posted, you should refresh the webpage on your browser and, if that doesn't work, email me to let me know.
 In the special circumstance that there is no new homework, the webpage will make note of that.
 If you will not be in class on the day that homework is due you should arrange to turn it in at my office or to have a friend bring it to class.
 Late homework may be penalized.